checonunez74/dynamicSNresume/README.md

-# Reqct app for dynamic Resume
+# ReactJS app for dynamic Resume

 This project is design to portrait the way you can connect a NRDB from Firebase to a ReactJS application.